Intoxication Procedure

 Arrest

-A member of An Garda Siochana may arrest without warrant a person who in his opinion is committing or has committed any of the principal intoxication offences.
+A member of An Garda Siochana may arrest without warrant a person who, in his opinion, is committing or has committed any of the principal intoxication offences.
 A person arrested must be informed of their rights in the usual way under Criminal Justice legislation.
-As is generally case failure to comply with the requirements on arrest and detention do not necessarily exclude evidence obtained.
+As is generally, case failure to comply with the requirements on arrest and detention does not necessarily exclude evidence obtained.

 Giving Sample